Tech500/Remote-Relay-with-Battery-Monitor/README.md

 Remote-Relay-with-Battery-Monitor

-Project is a remote relay with battery monitoring; that uses two, EByte E220-900T30D modules that have the ability to tranmit a WOR (Wake On Radio) signal to wake receiver and the ESP32 from deep sleep battery monitor with NTP timestamp transmitted to E220 receiver.

-Project logs timestamp, adc reading, and voltage to a file.
-Going to find out how long battery lasts and the number of requests made using an automated method of generating GET requests. conditional statement determine how often request are made to AsycWebServer.
-URL request to server switches “ON” live video camera for a predetermined period using a once Ticker timer method.
-When countdown timer expires; video camera is switched “OFF”.

-Before running project sketches; E220 transeceivers need to configured by running the two configuration sketches on both the "Sender" and the "Receiver".
+Progress is good on project; mostly complete, want to add two-way messaging, that will come later.
+Now the project uses two, EByte E220-900T30D transceiver to wake a sleeping ESP32 with the first a WOR preamble message.
+Next when a person sends a URL request to view camera; the solar charged, battery power is switched on with a MOSFET, KY002S switch.
+Happening at same time a countdown timer is started to turn off battery power when timer expires.
+When battery power is turned on; battery status is checked using a INA226 battery monitor module.
+Battery data is logged to a file.
+Accessing log file is accomplished by a stand-alone FTP sketch to allow access for viewing battery data file.
+Camera is a Wyse Cam v3 that draws 180 mA; that until now used battery 24/7 on a 10,000 mAH power bank that only lasted about day.
+This improvement; should conserve the majority of lost battery power; since camera will now only be on by URL request and on-time limited.

 Suggest labeling transceivers; one "Sender" and the other "Receiver".